The best foraging books to buy

 To help you get started or develop your skills as a forager, we’ve unearthed the best foraging books on the market right now.
 Many provide not only practical advice, but interesting facts too, with fascinating insights into the history and uses of UK plants.

-The informative yet easily digestible guides below cover a huge range of different topics, from the medicinal uses for wild plants to collecting supplies for dinner.
+The informative yet easily digestible guides below cover a huge range of different topics, from our guide to medicinal plants found in the UK to collecting mushrooms for dinner.
 Plus, many come with beautiful illustrations and tasty recipes to help you along your journey.
 So not only will you know your wild garlic from your lily of the valley, but you’ll know which one of these makes an excellent pesto – and which should not be eaten.

 Best foraging books to buy